ONSdigital/dp-hierarchy-builder/README.md

 There are a number of utility applications for manual tasks (found under the cmd directory):

-* v4-transformer - take a V4 file and create a full hierarchy input file / cypher script
-* geography-transformer - take a geography input CSV file and output a full hierarchy input file / cypher script
-* hierarchy-transformer - take a hierarchy input CSV file and generate cypher script
 * builder - builds an instance hierarchy from a full hierarchy
+* v4-transformer - take a V4 file and create a full hierarchy input file / cypher/gremlin scripts for codes following the 1.2.3 format
+* geography-transformer - take a geography input CSV file and output a full hierarchy input file / cypher/gremlin scripts
+* hierarchy-transformer - take a hierarchy input CSV file, containing codes, labels and parent codes and generate cypher/gremlin scripts

 #### Manually building instance hierarchies